2ndSightLab/ai-tracker/mistake-tracker.md

 Meanwhile another project decided to use a tool I clearly forbid in requirements and to use a shared project I wrote.
 It used that sketch tool all over in tests.
 Wasting my tokens.

+You know that delegated admin code that keeps getting mesaged up?
+I Put it in it's own project.
+Well that agent managled all the code with an update.
+Fixing. $$$$$$$$.

 ```
 Kiro is having trouble responding right now:
    0: Failed to receive the next message: request_id: , error: InternalServerError: Encountered an unexpected error when processing the request, please try again.